 In final year, your language studies build on the levels you have developed in Stage 2 or during your Year Abroad and also develop more professional skills.
 You will be able to choose between studying translation and interpreting or language for professional and academic purposes.

-As in Stages 1 and 2, you choose optional modules to further develop your knowledge of the countries where your chosen languages are spoken as well as choosing from optional linguistics modules.
+As in Stages 1 and 2, you choose optional modules to further develop your knowledge of the cultures and histories of the countries where your languages are spoken.